javalin/website/pages/docs.md

 ## Handler groups
-You can group your endpoints by using the `routes()` and `path()` methods. `routes()` creates a temporary static instance of Javalin so you can skip the `app.` prefix before your handlers:
+You can group your endpoints by using the `routes()` and `path()` methods. `routes()` creates a temporary static instance of Javalin so you can skip the `app.` prefix before your handlers.

+You can import all the HTTP methods with `import static io.javalin.apibuilder.ApiBuilder.*`.

 {% capture java %}
 app.routes(() -> {
     path("users", () -> {